ibrahim-ogunbiyi/Analysis-of-Brazilian-Ecommerce-With-ML/README.md

 Also from the EDA we noticed that majority of customers make use of credit cards to order for their goods.
 ![download (3)](https://user-images.githubusercontent.com/73393430/181525559-3c8b82d8-c025-43e2-bc8c-5e5b85580c63.png)

+There are lot's of insights communicated in the Jupyter Notebook.